SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

            (( ((Q1[i]*Q2[i])>>b) * C[i])>>b);
 }
 ```
-Where the final term is bitshifted twice to maintain scaling.
+Where the final term is bit shifted twice to maintain scaling.

 {{% notice note %}}
 At this point, if you have a 32-bit microcontroller and it has a hardware multiply instruction (e.g. the Tiva), you're set! fixed-point integer math should mean that this algorithm is fast enough to run real-time, running one sample update each time you make a measurement.
 Unfortunately, the same cannot be said for an 8-bit PIC with no hardware multiply.